eaftan/eaftan.github.io/_posts/2021-02-26-hash-ordering.md

 One approach might be to file thousands of bugs against the teams that own this broken code and ask them to fix the problem.
 Their code is clearly incorrect, and it's a reasonable request for them to fix it.
-The problem with this approach is that it doesn't fix the underlying problem, and the next time you do a Java version upgrade, you're going to have file thousands of bugs again.
+The problem with this approach is that it doesn't fix the underlying problem, and the next time you do a Java version upgrade, you're going to have to file thousands of bugs again.

 ### Specify the behavior